Last updated: 4 November, 2024 @ 12:04

-The Horse Mackerel, otherwise known less pleasantly as Scad, is an easily identifiable fish.
+Horse mackerel, otherwise known less pleasantly as scad, is an easily identifiable fish.
 The fish’s large eyes and head look disproportionate to its body.
-If you’re still not sure you’re dealing with a Horse Mackerel, run your finger along the lateral line and you’ll come to some short, yet sharp, spikes.
-Horse Mackerel recipes are few and far between – which is a shame as it’s a good fish.
+If you’re still not sure you’re dealing with a horse mackerel, run your finger along the lateral line and you’ll come to some short, yet sharp, spikes.
+Unfortunately, horse mackerel recipes are few and far between – which is a shame as it’s a good fish.

-Rarely will you seen Horse Mackerel on your fishmonger’s slab.
-Most of the Horse Mackerel landed at UK ports are exported to mainland Europe.
+Rarely will you seen horse mackerel on your fishmonger’s slab, with most of what’s landed at UK ports exported to mainland Europe.
 The fish is also hugely popular in Japanese cuisine.

-Some say the Horse Mackerel tastes similar to a normal Mackerel (the fish are not closely related).
-I disagree, and think the fish’s name plays tricks with the tastes buds.
-It’s less oily than a Mackerel, and not as strong in flavour.
+Some say the horse mackerel tastes similar to a normal mackerel (the fish are not closely related).
+We disagree, and think the fish’s name plays tricks with the tastes buds.
+It’s less oily than a mackerel, and not as strong in flavour.

 The Horse Mackerel